aristanetworks/avd-workshops/workshops/jinja-yaml.md

 ## What is YAML?

 YAML is something cool that some developer who thought he was funny gave a dumb name to.
+Changes blah blah

 <table>
 <tr>